 If serious AEs occur, whether expected or unexpected, these events should be reported to the CRB promptly.
-Unexpected AEs may require submission of a protocol amendment to ensure that the informed consent document and clinical study protocol are accurate.
+Unexpected AEs may require the submission of a protocol amendment to ensure that the informed consent document and clinical study protocol are accurate.

-The purpose of monitoring AEs include:
+The purpose of monitoring AEs includes:

 - Informing regulators, investigators, and others of new and important information about events that occur on a clinical trial

 - Providing a summary of adverse experiences to develop the drug or regimen toxicity profile